Codrut Turcanu (the most productive Internet Marketing copywriter)

 These terms are referring to a web site (or blog) page that has a very specific objective:

-*** “Capturing” the visitor’s name & email address.
+*** “Capturing” visitor’s name & email address.
 Sometimes even their phone, snail, or zip code.

-So if you want to build a squeeze page to attract leads (potential customers), you can start by building a relationship with your audience and SHARE more about you, your specialty (skills or knowledge) and what you have to offer (or recommend) – a product, a service or maybe a training program.
+So you want to build a squeeze page to attract leads (potential customers) you can start building relationship with and SHARE more about you, your specialty (skills or knowledge) and what you have to offer (or recommend) – a product, a service or maybe a training program.

 This is an ethical and honest method; we’re not talking about spam practices nor taking hostages!